When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 “His name’s Mark...”
 David had forgotten Mark’s last name and didn’t know his age, so he whispered, “Your last name and age?” as he leaned toward Mark who whispered, “Anders, I’m 16.
 Today.”

-“His name’s Mark Anders, and he’s 16 today.
+“His name’s Mark Anders, and he’s 16 and today’s his birthday.
 Can you pleeease pick us up right away?”

 “Alright.
 I just wanted to make sure he wasn’t someone older who would... well, you know.
 I’ll be at the trailhead in about 30 minutes.”